brian978/ZF2-CommonLibrary/README.md

 - called by the ResultProcessor via the TableGateway if the data needs to be mapped to objects

-- uses a table tracker to collect all the child data mappers that will be used when mapping the data from the database
+- uses a GatewayTracker to collect all the child data mappers that will be used when mapping the data from the database